Cards game for developers

 When notifications are sent

-• Card creation background completes (city indicators harvested): user receives “The city card ready to played”.
+• Card creation background completes (city indicators harvested): user receives “The city card is ready to be played”.

 Operational notes